AndreVarandas/wth-is-the-jamstack/slides.md

 <br />

-## Jamstack site with Markdown, Next.js and Neflify
+## With Markdown, Next.js and Neflify

 ### phplisbon.com